Bizovi/decision-making/README.md

 |:--:|:--:|
 | **(Fig.1) - How many people will show up to safari?** [notebook here](https://github.com/Bizovi/decision-making/blob/main/playground/01_tourism.ipynb)| **(Fig.2) - We discussed the importance of visual storytelling:** relevance, persuasiveness,truthfulness, and aesthetics.

-### Conceptual Understanding

-- DAGs
-- Python environments, modules, packages, jupyter notebook
-- Functional programming

-### Engineering and applications
-- conda
-- jupyter
-- numpy
-- pandas
-- matplotlib

-### Reading and Practice

-First, you have to be confident and comfortable with your local development tooling.
-Invest an hour to understand conda and type in the commands -- benefit a decade ahead!

-- Walk through this tutorial: ["Introduction to conda for (data) scientists"](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/).
-It will serve you well for exploration and experimentation.
-    - For projects more focused on building data-driven applications, we will use `pip` and `poetry`.
-    - We can use `conda` just for virtual environments and not for package management and dependency resolution / tracking.
-    - Therefore, one has to pick an optimal approach for each project.
-Not great, but could be worse (as in `npm`)
-- Read this old, but still relevant blog post about ["Conda: Myths and Misconceptions"](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/)

 ## Lecture 4: Estimators, LLN, CLT (upcoming...)